less/old-lesscss.org/templates/pages/doc.md

 JavaScript evaluation
 ---------------------

 JavaScript expressions can be evaluated as values inside .less files.
-This is done by wrapping the expression with back-ticks:
+We reccomend using caution with this feature as the less will not be compilable by ports and it makes the less harder to mantain.
+If possible, try to think of a function that can be added to achieve the same purpose and ask for it on github.
+We have plans to allow expanding the default functions available.
+However, if you still want to use JavaScript in .less, this is done by wrapping the expression with back-ticks:

     @var: `"hello".toUpperCase() + '!'`;